mjm918/mjm918/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 - 🔭 I created **EasySales** Sales Automation EcoSystem.
-I created `Scout - A pragmatic search engine` from scratch.
-I'm also the creator of ESv2, ESSelfOrder, ESWarehouse, ESReport, EasySales Cloud Sync, EasySales CMS.
+I created `Scout - A pragmatic search engine` which is serving search on millions of data in ms. I'm also the creator of ESv2, ESSelfOrder, ESWarehouse, ESReport, EasySales Cloud Sync, EasySales CMS.
 And system architecture of EasyM.
 - 🌱 I’m currently building a MQ from ground up.
 - 💬 Ask me about `NodeJs` , `React Native`, `React JS`, `Java`, `Database` architecture
 - 😄 Pronouns: `Jul` - fi - 🚗